mmmorris1975/aws-runas/docs/saml_client_config.md

 hostname portion of the URL.

 The OneLogin platform requires the use of application-level authentication for interacting with any portion of their API (even for authenticating public/untrusted apps).
-This necessitates your OneLogin admins create a set of API credentials which can be shared as they see fit to allow aws-runas the ability to communicate with the OneLogin API.
+This requires your OneLogin admins to create a set of API credentials which can be shared as they see fit to allow aws-runas the ability to communicate with the OneLogin API.
 The OneLogin API credentials will be a Client ID and Client Secret, which are added as the query string parameter `token` to the OneLogin URL in the .aws/config file.
 This is an aws-runas specific configuration, and not supported as part of interacting with